-With Social Pug you can set up which networks you want to make available for sharing, and the style of the sharing buttons, along with an optional share count, which helps with your social proof.
-You can place your social share icons above or below your content, or both (as I do), or anywhere else on your post by using a shortcode.
+With Social Pug, you can set up which networks you want to make available for sharing, and the style of the sharing buttons, along with an optional share count.
+You can place your social share icons above or below your content, or both (as I do), or anywhere else on your post using a shortcode.

-You can also set up some follow icons which you can repeat anywhere on your site, such as the sidebar or footer by entering a shortcode or adding the Social Pug follow widget.
+You can also set up some follow icons which you can repeat anywhere on your blog, such as the sidebar or footer by entering a shortcode or adding the Social Pug follow widget.